dennylslee/Multiplication-deepRL/Readme.md

 Usage of dropout regulation does not seem to have any positive contribution to the result.

+NOTE: remember to NOT use activation in the last layer.
+Just let it run wide and the Qmax selection will take advantage of it.
+I accidently left it in initially and it generates all sort of wreid effects with the softmax squashing.

 # Results

 NOTE: at the time of writing, this project is NOT considered a success.